-The expenses relating to the establishment of the Acadian Emerging Markets Equity UCITS II and Acadian Sustainable Emerging Markets Equity Ex-Fossil Fuel UCITS are estimated not to exceed €10,000 for each Fund and will be amortised by the Company over the first five accounting years of the Funds' operation (or such other period as may be determined by the Directors at their discretion).
+The expenses relating to the establishment of the Acadian Emerging Markets Equity UCITS II, Acadian Sustainable Emerging Markets Equity Ex-Fossil Fuel UCITS, Acadian Japan Equity UCITS, Acadian China A Equity UCITS, Acadian Sustainable Global Managed Volatility Equity UCITS and the Acadian European Alpha Plus UCITS are estimated not to exceed €10,000 for each Fund and will be amortised by the Company over the first five accounting years of the Funds' operation (or such other period as may be determined by the Directors at their discretion).

-The expenses relating to the establishment of the Acadian Global Leveraged Market Neutral Equity UCITS are estimated not to exceed €20,000 and will be amortised by the Company over the first five accounting years of the Fund's operation (or such other period as may be determined by the Directors at their discretion).
+The expenses relating to the establishment of the Acadian Global Leveraged Market Neutral Equity UCITS, the Acadian Diversified Alpha UCITS and the Acadian Multi-Asset Absolute Return UCITS are estimated not to exceed €20,000 and will be amortised by the Company over the first five accounting years of the Funds' operation (or such other period as may be determined by the Directors at their discretion).